Jane Drummond, Countess of Roxburghe: Interceding for Lord Balmerino

 Lord Balmerino got in trouble for historic charges of involving the king in correspondence with Robert Bellarmine.
 In December 1608 Balmerino believed that Drummond was acting in his favour.
-As Drummond was encouraging Anne of Denmark to speak up for Balmerino, James VI intervened by getting Drummond to understand she would be putting her friend Alexander Seton, Chancellor of Scotland to a disadvantage.
+As Drummond was encouraging Anne of Denmark to speak up for Balmerino, James VI intervened by getting Drummond to understand she would be putting her friend and relative Alexander Seton, Chancellor of Scotland to a disadvantage.
 Balmerino was found guilty of treason in March 1609 and sentenced to be beheaded, quartered, and demeaned as a traitor.
-The sentence was not carried out, due to the intercession of Anne of Denmark at the instance of Jean Drummond.
+The sentence was not carried out, due to the intercession of Anne of Denmark at the instance of Jane Drummond.
 Balmerino wrote to "Lady Jane" and to David Abercromby to obtain the Queen's "accustomed care" and the help of the Earl of Dunbar, and composed some instructions for his agent's discussions with Jean and the Queen.
 Balmerino, who was imprisoned for a time at Falkland Palace, was eventually released.